|

 RAYNET volunteers normally use their own equipment to provide communications.

-Voice transmissions are the norm, but typed messages in the form of
+Voice transmissions are the norm, but messages in the form of

 Whom do we do it for?